GoogleSQL for Bigtable overview

 Use SQL with a Bigtable client library

-The Bigtable client library for Java supports querying data with SQL using the executeQuery API.
-The following example shows how to issue a query and access the data:
+The Bigtable client libraries for Java and Python support querying data with SQL using the executeQuery API.
+The following examples show how to issue a query and access the data:

 To use this feature you must use java-bigtable version 2.41.0 or later.
 For more information on usage, see executeQuery, Statement, and ResultSet in the Javadoc.